opentensor/bittensor-subnet-template/docs/running_on_staging.md

 ```

 ### 4. Setup Rust for Substrate Development
 Ensure you have the nightly toolchain and the WebAssembly (wasm) compilation target.
+Note that this step will run the subtensor chain on your terminal directly, hence we advise that you run this as a background process using PM2 or other software.
 ```bash
 # Update to the nightly version of rust
 $ ./subtensor/scripts/init.sh